Assisted Living in Arkansas

 Assisted Living Laws and Regulations in Arkansas

 Arkansas Level I and Level II assisted living facilities are regulated under state laws designed to ensure that all residents receive high-quality care in a safe environment.
-Regular and unannounced inspections are performed by staff from the Arkansas Department of Human Services, Office of Long-Term Care.
+Staff from the Arkansas Department of Human Services regularly perform unannounced inspections for the Office of Long-Term Care.
 Some key regulations are detailed in the following table.

 Frequently Asked Questions